pinecone-io/pinecone-ts-client/README.md

 await index.namespace('foo-namespace').deleteAll();
 ```

-If you do not specify a namespace, the vectors in the default namespace `''` will be deleted.
+If you do not specify a namespace, the records in the default namespace `''` will be deleted.

 ## Productionizing